Go on safari in Cambridge’s green spaces to discover the plants and animals that live in these city centre wildlife havens.

 An excellent spot for bird watching.
 Visitors may see common chiffchaff, blackcaps, song thrush, common buzzard, greenfinch and goldfinch, and more.

-Look out for the brown spot!
-These locations are great for getting involved in our Cowpats about Cambridge Challenge.
+Many of the locations on our Cambridge Wildlife Safari map are great for getting involved in our Cowpats about Cambridge Challenge.

 Drawings and design (c) University of Cambridge / Fanny Bara Moreau